 - Spoon the fruit mixture and juice over the flour mixture and bake.

-This old fashioned peach blueberry cobbler recipe is a winner!
-We never have leftovers!
+This old-fashioned peach blueberry cobbler recipe is a winner in this family!
+We hardly ever have leftovers!

 To reheat this easy dessert, simply pop a serving into a microwave-safe dish and warm to your preference.